-- Is It Safe to Travel by Bus during Pregnancy
+- Is It Safe to Travel By Bus During Pregnancy?

 - Precautions to Take for Bus Journey During Pregnancy

-- Tips on Food and Drinks Consumption While Travelling by Bus During Pregnancy
+- Tips on Food and Drinks Consumption While Travelling By Bus During Pregnancy

 Last Updated on

-Is It Safe to Travel by Bus during Pregnancy
+Is It Safe to Travel By Bus During Pregnancy?

-- You may find it difficult to relax or sleep while sitting in an upright position.
-Sitting for long hours can cause swelling in your feet too.
+- Sitting for long hours in the bus can cause swelling in your feet.
+You may find it difficult to relax or sleep while sitting in an upright position.

-- You may find it difficult to move in a moving bus, and sitting for long hours may put you at the risk of having varicose veins and blood clots.
+- Sitting for long hours in the bus may put you at the risk of having blood clots.

 - Bus travels can be utterly exhausting and discomforting in pregnancy.
-The entire process of waiting for the bus, sitting in the bus and the long travel hours can put you at great discomfort and uneasiness.
+The entire process of waiting for the bus, sitting on the bus and the long travel hours can put you at great discomfort and uneasiness.

 Precautions to Take for Bus Journey During Pregnancy

-1. Be Open About Your Pregnancy
+2. Be Open About Your Pregnancy

-3. Choose Your Seat
+3. Choose a Comfortable Seat

-4. Pack Your Food and Water
+5. Pack Your Food and Water

-5. Move Around Whenever Possible
+6. Move Around Whenever Possible

-Tips to Make Your Bus Journey More Comfortable
+Some Tips to Make Your Bus Journey More Comfortable

 - No matter how important it is for you to board a bus but never ever try to board a moving bus.
 This can be extremely dangerous and may result in severe consequences.